Table of Contents:

 A problem that could plague anyone in any application is a catastrophic failure of the 1-2-3-4 apply piston.
 This component is responsible for engaging the 1-2-3-4 clutch pack, forcing it into a synchronized state.
 Due to casting flaws known by the OEM but never fixed, they often crack.
 This piston, as with most, is an oil dam.
 Oil dams are components that hold back high pressure oil, and when cracked or broken will cause a loss of line pressure at the corresponding component.

-As anyone could see, the 6L80-E and 6L90-E transmission are flawed, as is any mechanical device.
+As anyone could see, the 6L90-E transmission is flawed, as is any mechanical device.
 However, with the advent of countless aftermarket advancements in technology, they can be transformed into evolved, durable and responsive transmissions.
 Still have questions?
 Call in and speak to one of our experts!